adiredri/DS_Project/README.md

 ## [4.
 Baseline Modeling](./PartA/PartA4.ipynb)

-To establish a benchmark for price prediction, we trained several baseline regression models on the enriched dataset.
+To evaluate the predictive potential of our enriched dataset, we trained several baseline regression models.
-These models served as a reference point for later comparisons with smarter, sampling-based methods.

-Models compared:
-- **Linear Regression** – Simple and interpretable
-- **Random Forest** – Non-linear with ensemble power
-- **K-Nearest Neighbors** – Distance-based local learning

-Each model was evaluated using:
-- R² score
-- MAE (Mean Absolute Error)
-- Train/Test split with cross-validation by hotel group

-Visualizations included:
-- Predictions vs actual prices
-- Error distribution plots
-- Hotel-level breakdowns
+The goal was to set a performance benchmark using classical methods, before transitioning to more sophisticated approaches in Part B.
+This step also helped us understand the strengths and weaknesses of traditional models when applied to the highly dynamic context of hotel pricing.

+We experimented with three popular regressors:

+- **Linear Regression**: A straightforward model, good for interpretability but often limited in expressiveness.
+- **Random Forest**: An ensemble of decision trees that handles non-linear relationships well.
+- **K-Nearest Neighbors (KNN)**: A non-parametric model relying on similarity in feature space, sensitive to local data structure.

+Each model was trained and tested using a **Train/Test split**, with **cross-validation applied per hotel group** to account for structural differences across hotels and dates.

+To analyze the results, we used both numeric metrics and visual diagnostics:

+- **R² score** and **Mean Absolute Error (MAE)** were calculated for each model.
+- Visualizations included predicted vs. actual price plots, error distribution histograms, and hotel-level performance breakdowns.

+Overall, the results showed that while tree-based models like Random Forest performed better than linear methods, they still suffered from overfitting in sparse regions.
+KNN's performance varied significantly across hotel types, reinforcing the need for group-specific learning strategies.

 ---